victorsmk/MachineLearning/README.md

-# ML
+# Machine Learning
-# As the title says, some ML mini-projects / practice
+# As the title says, some Machine Learning projects